artv15/RBWR-Thingy/README.md

 # RBWR Thingy
-A multitool that does three things as of now
+A multitool for [Realistic Boiling Water Reactor Simulator](https://www.roblox.com/games/11765852158) game on Roblox

+## Features
-## MWe to APR conversion
+### MWe to APR conversion
 Can convert MWe demand and plant usage to a more or less approximate APR target.\

-As far as I have tested, there is about 0.1 MWe difference when within 20-100% APR range, and 1 MWe difference outside this range.
-Only applies if you are using auto.\
-Actual value may be wrong if:
+> [!NOTE]
+> Keep in mind that MWe to APR conversion is not 100% perfect, and there are a couple reasons why the resulting APR may be wrong:
-- Steam pressure is not at 7.1 MPa
+> - Steam Pressure is not at 7.1 MPa
-- You have a broken/disabled preheater
+> - At leat one preheater is broken/disabled (using this calculator is a way to check them btw)
-- You have not updated plant usage
+> - You have not updated plant usage
-- Sealing is not at 0.25 bar (unit 2 only)
+> - Steam sealing pressure is not at 0.25 bar (applies only to unit 2)
+>
+> Other than that, the formula is pretty precise (≈1 MWe difference) if you are using automatic formula selection.

-Will also show an approximate feedwater flow, which should be treated as a rough approximation (±30 kg/s).
+Will also show an approximate feedwater flow, which should be treated as a **rough approximation** (±30 kg/s).

-*On the note of formulas, quadratic works well on high gen loads, and is inprecise on low ones.
-Linear is the opposite, good on low, bad on high.
-Auto just switches them at the point of convergence (around 290 MWe, but it may change if I update the formulas) with smoothing, and I highly recommend to just leave it on auto.*
+Useful when you are making rapid adjustments and want to just forget about MCC.
-## Pump repairs on high load
+### Pump repairs on high outflow
 Allows to calculate whether you can run without a pump without changing your load.\
-Pretty precise I would say, at least it worked for unit 1 when I was testing it on a private server.
+Pretty precise I would say, at least it worked for unit 1 when I was testing it on a private server.\

-It may be easier to do in unit 2, since pump lag is actually helpful this time.
+I assume that pump shutoff is instant (like in unit 1).
+In unit 2, these repairs may actually be easier, since pump lag is benefitial for once.
-## Repairs flagger
+### Repairs flagger
 Useful if you get disconnected from the game from time to time, or just don't like in-game clipboard.

 ## Credits